ashleychontos/pySYD/docs/cli/help.rst

                             numax or dnu)
       -k, --kc, --kep_corr  Turn on the Kepler short-cadence artefact correction routine
-      --ofa n, --of_actual n
+      --ofa n, --ofactual n
-                            The oversampling factor (OF) of the input PS --ofn n, --of_new n   The OF to be used for the first iteration -o, --over, --overwrite
+                            The oversampling factor (OF) of the input PS --ofn n, --ofnew n   The OF to be used for the first iteration -o, --over, --overwrite
                             Overwrite existing files with the same name/path -p, --par, --parallel